 It evolved into a farmhouse sometime around the 19th Century and, much like Pevensey Castle, found new life as a base during the Second World War.

 Sackville does not seem to have been a particularly pleasant man and continues his bad behaviour in the afterlife.
-He is said to get his kicks tormenting not just those who visit the manor, but his fellow spirits.
+He is said to get his kicks tormenting, not just those who visit the manor but his fellow spirits.

 A frequent recipient of Sackville’s wrath is the spirit of a young girl, who is purported to take refuge in a tiny space at the top of the staircase to avoid the former Lord of the Manor.

-Michelham Priory has been the scene of much poltergeist activity, though it is unclear if this is caused by Thomas Sackville or some other unidentified but equally malevolent spirit.
+Michelham Priory has been the scene of much poltergeist activity, though it is unclear if it is caused by Thomas Sackville or another unidentified but equally malevolent spirit.

 Read more about the ghosts of Michelham Priory.

 11. The Mermaid Inn, Rye, East Sussex

 This 15th Century building is unlike any other haunted hotel in the world as it does not simply offer one or two ghosts to do the whole building.
-To the contrary, it boats a spirit for almost every room in the inn, meaning the chances of you sharing your bed with an entity from the afterlife drastically increase.
+On the contrary, it boasts a spirit for almost every room in the inn, meaning the chances of you sharing your bed with an entity from the afterlife drastically increase.

 Room 1 is purported to be haunted by the spirit of a white lady who sits in a chair by the fireplace, watching guests as they sleep.
 Many who have stayed in the room have complained to the hotel staff about waking up to find their clothes or any other personal belongings left on the chair overnight soaking wet.

 The feuding men fought throughout the inn until one of them was killed and tossed into the dungeon, where his ghost is said to haunt to this day.
 It seems the departed dueller is a sore loser, as he has taken it upon himself to terrify anybody who ventures into the basement of The Mermaid Inn.

 Room 17 is supposedly haunted by the wife of notorious gang leader George Gray.
 Mrs Gray is said to sit in the corner of the room and watch guests while they sleep, much like the slippery ghost of Room 1.

 These are just some of the ghosts said to inhabit The Mermaid Inn.
-If you want to fully experience the spooky goings-on in the building, it may be necessary to spend a night there yourself.Book a Room
+If you want to thoroughly experience the spooky goings-on in the building, it may be necessary to spend a night there yourself.Book a Room